hakonanes/mtex-snippets/README.md

 ### emsoft_reader

 Read orientation data from dictionary indexing results in the EMsoft HDF5 format into an MTEX @EBSD object.
-Supports single phase results only.

 ### write_orientations_to_ang